thisistonydang/server-setup/README.md

 - `configure-firewall.sh` - configures the `ufw` firewall to rate limit SSH connections and allow HTTP/HTTPS connections.

+- `configure-ssh.sh` - disables password authentication and restarts the SSH service.

-- `create-user.sh` - creates a new, non-root user with sudo privileges.
+- `create-user.sh` - creates a new, non-root user with home directory, bash shell, and sudo privileges.
 The username is taken from the `.env` file.

+- `upgrade-packages.sh` - upgrades all installed packages and reboots the server.

 ## Usage